 Meet Lisa and Anna.
 One is a mother of two, the other a businesswoman.
-Since the teenage years, they’ve had trouble taking off weight, trying diet after diet without much success.
+Since their teenage years, they’ve had trouble taking off weight, trying diet after diet without much success.
 None of them is very active, and it’s easy to blame a busy lifestyle for neglecting physical activity.

-But recently their doctor warned them about health risks of accumulation of fat around their waist, which is strongly linked to diabetes and heart diseases.
+But recently their doctor warned them about the health risks of accumulation of fat around their waist, which is strongly linked to diabetes and heart diseases.
 And when their bloodwork showed increase triglycerides on top, Anna and Lisa became concerned for their health, and decide the time of excuses is past.

 From nutrition …

 Different genetic predispositions mean that Lisa and Anna’s bodies respond differently to nutrition and physical exercise.
 This uniqueness is expressed in different ways that will lead them to their goal.

 Lisa has a high tendency for insatiability, but there is a trick she can use to control it – a glass of water before meals will fill her stomach, and she will satisfy her appetite sooner.
 It is vital that her diet includes plenty of quality carbohydrates.
 Because she responds to carbs favourably, she can choose from a variety of fruits, vegetables, and whole-grain cereals.

 Anna can control her portion size easier.
 Her unfavourable response to carbohydrates means that she has to be more selective with her sources of fibre.
 She should focus on high-quality complex carbs (vegetables, fruits, nuts, legumes), and not forget about proteins and quality fats.